Manta-Network/docs/docs/concepts/Celestia.md

 # Celestia

-Leveraging Celestia‘s [data availability (DA)](https://blockworks.co/news/data-availability-ethereum), Manta Pacific delivers a blazing-fast infrastructure at a fraction of the cost of monolothic L2s.
+Leveraging Celestia‘s [data availability (DA)](https://blockworks.co/news/data-availability-ethereum), Manta Pacific delivers a blazing-fast infrastructure at a fraction of the cost of monolithic L2s.
 Celestia employs cutting-edge data availability sampling techniques—two-dimensional Reed-Solomon coding and Namespaced Merkle Trees (NMTs)—to address L2 data availability concerns in a trust-minimized manner.
 By using Celestia as the DA (Data Availability) layer, Manta Pacific can significantly reduce transaction costs for users.

 ## What is Celestia?